 60 Tablet ( SKU: 9290, NPN: 80068454 )

-- Clinically shown to improve sleep quality, morning alertness, sleep onset latency and quality of life, with no adverse effects of dependency
+- Clinically shown to improve sleep quality, morning alertness, sleep onset latency and quality of life

 - Supplementation linked to improved mood and cognitive function among those with impaired sleep

-- Provides 5 mg time released melatonin per tablet
+- Provides 5 mg timed released melatonin per tablet

-- Time release formulation sustains plasma levels for a longer period, enhancing sleep initiation, maintenance, and quality
+- Timed release formulation sustains plasma levels for a longer period, enhancing sleep initiation, maintenance, and quality

 - Suitable for vegetarians/vegans

-Melatonin plays a major role in the circadian regulation of the sleep-wake cycle, and has proven critically important for both initiation and quality of sleep, with supplementation improving sleep in healthy individuals and in those with insomnia, as well as preventing phase shifts due to jet lag or rotating work schedules.1 Time release melatonin improves not only the initiation of sleep, but its longer plasma half-life helps to maintain and improve the quality of sleep.
+Sleep is a vital part of health and many of us are not getting enough of it.
+Changes in sleeping patterns are largely reflective of our circadian rhythms, which are guided by the pineal hormone, melatonin.
+Melatonin plays a major role in the circadian regulation of the sleep-wake cycle, and has proven critically important for both initiation and quality of sleep, with supplementation improving sleep in healthy individuals and in those with insomnia, as well as preventing phase shifts due to jet lag or shift work.1 Timed release melatonin improves not only the sleep initiation, but also helps maintain and improve sleep quality.

-Melatonin is particularly effective in older individuals, regardless of endogenous melatonin levels, in both the short and long term, with improvements in sleep quality, morning alertness, sleep onset latency and quality of life, with no relevant adverse effects or dependency.2,3 It has been shown to improve sleep quality in children with diverse sleep complaints, including delayed sleep phase syndrome and impaired sleep maintenance, or other sleep related disorders.4-7 Melatonin has diverse physiological benefits, including improved bone mineral density in those with osteopenia, reduced depressive symptoms in women undergoing breast cancer surgery, and lowered hepatic enzymes in those with non-alcoholic steatohepatitis.8-10 Time release melatonin has had clinical improvements in mood in those with sleep disturbances, as well as cognitive performance in those with Alzheimer’s disease.11,12
+Melatonin is particularly effective in older individuals, regardless of endogenous melatonin levels, in both the short and the long term, with improvements in sleep quality, morning alertness, sleep onset latency, and quality of life, with no relevant adverse effects or dependency.2,3 Furthermore, it has been shown to improve sleep quality in children with diverse sleep complaints, including delayed sleep phase syndrome and impaired sleep maintenance, or other sleep related disorders.4-7 Timed release melatonin has demonstrated clinical improvements in mood in those with sleep disturbances, as well as cognitive performance in those with Alzheimer’s disease.8,9

 Dibasic calcium phosphate dihydrate, microcrystalline cellulose, carbohydrate gum [cellulose], vegetable grade magnesium stearate (lubricant).